 - Also found in green tea and cocoa

 Keep in mind that conclusions about antioxidants and red wine have varied and more research needs to be done.
-Overall health is affected by all lifestyle practices and environments, making the effects of red wine difficult to measure.
+Overall health is affected by many factors such as genetics, physical activity, and the environment.

 What About White Wine?